 How Do You Use the HDR Feature on iPhone?

-The iPhone 7, and all models after, have HDR on by default.
+For the iPhone 7 and newer models, you’ll have HDR on by default.
 If you find that your HDR function has not been turned on, here’s how to get it started.

 Under Settings, search for the Camera section.
 Turn on HDR mode at the bottom under “Auto HDR”.
 You can also choose to turn “Keep Normal Photo” on; however, this will take up a lot of space in your phone as it keeps each of the three photos in addition to the final HDR shot.